Thank you for your interest in the Healthcare Games Showdown™! Here are further details that can assist you.

 TMC Innovation will be providing access to over 200 mentors.
 Depending on the need of each project, a series of mentors will volunteer their time accordingly.

 We are still confirming which employers will review finished projects.
 If a potential employer is sponsoring a team, that company will have first rights to offer a job to students.
-If that student refuses the job offer, or if an offer was not made, then the student is "up for offers" by other employers who can then bid up a hiring deal.
+If that student refuses the job offer, or if an offer was not made, then the student is "up for offers" by other employers who can then offer a hiring deal.